PapaCyber/QualysHomeLab/README.md

 After this scan, 89 confirmed vulnerabilities were reduced by a whopping 91% with 8 confirmed vulnerabilities left.

-Let's see if I can remediate more vulnerabilities by reading the CVE reports.
+Let's see if I can remediate more vulnerabilities by reading the CVE report solutions.
 <br />

 <B>Credential Scan After Remediation Part 2:</b>